 Cover Image

 They say an image paints a picture in a thousand words.
-Covers can really make a difference when people decide to watch a video on YouTube or NOT.
+Covers can make a difference when people decide to watch a video on YouTube or not.

 Furthermore, Tube Buddy lets you test video covers for your YouTube channel.
 You can see which cover will do better on the channel.